-Enrollment in Maryland's BOOST program decreased slightly in 2023.
+Enrollment in Maryland's BOOST program increased 29 percent since last year.

 To expand access to educational choice, Maryland policymakers should dramatically increase funding for the scholarship and expand eligibility to all students (prioritizing scholarships based on need).
-Instead of funding the scholarships via an annual line-item appropriation, the scholarships should be formula-funded.
+Instead of funding the scholarships via an annual line-item appropriation, the scholarships should be formula funded.
 The program could also be converted into an education savings account to ensure that all students have access to the education that's the right fit for them, whether private school or a customized course of education.